Callisto95/Configs/Notes/Upscayl.md

 It effectively is `high-fidelity`, but with much less or no noise, but with sharper edges.
 This doesn't mean that all noise is removed, however it sometimes removes noise.

+Surisingly effective and consistent, even though it's an older model.

 ### Ultrasharp (Non Commercial)

 `ultrasharp` is effectively `ultramix-balanced`, but with much more pronounced edges, but not in a good way.
 It should only be used when necessary.